 What will I, and what am I required to do during the training?

-During the training you will be required to fly a minimum of 5 hours, with an additional 7-10 hours of ground-school on how to deal with emergencies etc. During the training you will learn how to fly the aircraft with both engines and more importantly how to handle an engine failure, completing a number of manoeuvres with just one engine operative.
+During the training you will be required to fly a minimum of 6 hours, with an additional minimum requirement of 7 of ground-school on how to deal with emergencies etc, completed with an Approved Training Organisation (ATO).
+During the training you will learn how to fly the aircraft with both engines and more importantly how to handle an engine failure, completing a number of manoeuvres with just one engine operating.

-Once your training is complete you will be required to sit the Multi-Engine rating examination, once again multiple choice and you will be required to complete a flight test of around one hour, again with an approved CAA examiner.
+Once your training is complete you will be required to sit a written (multiple-choice) Multi-Engine rating examination and you will be required to complete a flight test of around one hour, again with an approved CAA examiner.
+This may be completed as part of either a CPL or IR test if you are also completing training for those at the same time.

 On successful completion you can send of your paperwork and logbooks to the CAA who will in-turn issue you with your Multi-Engine rating.